First Listen: Jessica Jones is back with new mystery in Serial Box's 'Playing with Fire' audiobook

 Are you yearning for more hardboiled mysteries starring Marvel's Jessica Jones?
 Fret not, dear reader!
-SYFY WIRE brings you an exclusive preview from Serial Box's Jessica Jones: Playing with Fire.
+SYFY WIRE brings you an exclusive preview from Marvel’s Jessica Jones: Playing With Fire, from Serial Box.
 On sale tomorrow, the immersive audiobook finds Jessica trying to lead a healthier lifestyle full of therapy, a no-drinks-on-the-job policy, and a load of cases that won't strip her soul to the bone.

 In our never-before-heard audio snippet (taken from Season 1, Episode 1), Jones meets with the boy's frantic father, Colin Greene, who doesn't seem to be all that accepting of super-powered folk.
 Still, a job's a job, even if it means you're forced to confront the fact that everyone you love is dead.
 Don't worry, though, Malcolm's still around.